-- 7 billion 1970's aging art beatles beer biodiversity bonobo California ceiling art central coast chimpanzee climate change continental drift defekto desalination drought Dryococelus australis dust everyday life evolution extinction female primate fish Frasier future scary mind global warming grandmas high school memories highway widening hominin homo erectus human evolution human primate Jeffery Bartholet Live Oak Avenue meditation Mexican food middle east primate sahara dust Santa Cruz Santa Cruz Branch Rail Line Schwan Lake Park science scientific american shedding sixth extinction St. Patrick's Day sustainable fishing The Worst Hard Time Timothy Egan tree lobster water whole earth restaurant
+- 7 billion 1970's aging art beatles beer biodiversity bonobo California ceiling art central coast chimpanzee climate change continental drift defekto desalination drought Dryococelus australis dust everyday life evolution extinction female primate fish Frasier future scary mind global warming grandmas high school memories highway widening hominin homo erectus human evolution human primate Jeffery Bartholet Live Oak Avenue meditation Mexican food middle east old age primate sahara dust Santa Cruz Santa Cruz Branch Rail Line Schwan Lake Park science scientific american shedding sixth extinction St. Patrick's Day sustainable fishing Timothy Egan tree lobster water whole earth restaurant

 Category Archives: Humans Love Food!

 So right now I’m writing this instead of starting supper.
 I should be starting supper.
 I’m (habitually at this time of day) thinking about what to make for supper.
 My thinking is generally tempered by two factors: 1) what do … Continue reading

 A Short Paleo Fantasy Setting: Along a creek somewhere in, say, what we now call Tuscany Situation: The Middle Paleolithic Era, about 45K years ago Starring: Neanda & Sapia, two middle-aged (slightly different) hominin* women [Scene opens as Neanda & … Continue reading

 Yesterday I conducted a little archaeological dig into our dusty shelves of neglected cookbooks.
 I can’t recall when I last pulled out one of those oil-spattered old friends…these days, I most often cook our usual fare ad hoc or, like … Continue reading